DMVis/DMVis/documentation/visualisations/Scatterplot.md

 - Type: `number`
 - Default: `50`

-The margin left of the visualisationThe m
+The margin left of the visualisation in pixels.

 ### marginRight

 - Type: `number`
 - Default: `40`

-The margin right of the visualisationThe m
+The margin right of the visualisation in pixels.

 ### marginTop

 - Type: `number`
 - Default: `40`

-The margin above the visualisation The m
+The margin above the visualisation in pixels.

 ### marginBottom

 - Type: `number`
 - Default: `40`

-The margin under the visualisationThe m
+The margin under the visualisation in pixels.

 ## Events